Mike Williams Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Williams' 56 receiving yards per game in his nine career matchups against the Broncos are 0.5 more than his over/under for Sunday's game.
+- Williams is averaging 56 receiving yards per game in nine career matchups against the Broncos, 5.5 fewer than his receiving yards prop bet over/under for Sunday's game (61.5).

-- Williams, in nine matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- Williams has caught a touchdown pass against the Broncos twice, but did not have multiple TDs in either of those games.

-- The Broncos are allowing 226.3 passing yards per game this season, the NFL's sixth-ranked pass defense.
+- The 226.3 yards per game the Broncos are conceding through the air makes them the NFL's sixth-ranked pass defense.

-- At 1.2 passing TDs conceded per game, the Broncos defense is ranked third in the NFL.
+- The Broncos have given up 18 passing TDs this season (1.2 per game), ranking them third among NFL defenses.

 Recent Performances

-- Williams did not record a catch in last week's game against the Texans.
+- Williams did not have a catch in last week's game versus the Texans.

+- During his last three games, Williams has nine catches (on 15 targets) for 110 yards, averaging 36.7 yards per game.

 Williams' Los Angeles Teammates